Web hosting reviews

 Now, “new” is a relative thing.
 One might argue that new on the Internet is a totally different thing compared to real-life new, as few things on the Internet are older than 10-15 years.
 Just for the record: as I write this, many of the “big boys” of the Internet are fairly new, with fewer than 10 years of experience – and I’m not talking just about hosting.

-Anyway, I would say that a hosting company that was started less than a year ago is a new company, but I wouldn't say that a new company (according to my definition of new) doesn't deserve my business.
-It depends on who's behind it and also on what I expect from it.
+Anyway, I would say that a hosting company that was started less than a year ago is a new company, but I wouldn’t say that a new company doesn’t deserve my business.
+It depends on who’s behind it and also on what I expect from it.

 Other things which can be discovered with a whois check are a physical address and/or a telephone number.
 One other thing that, strangely, I find interesting, is the expiration date, or rather the period for which the domain was registered.
 If the domain is registered for a period of 3 or more years, that can be construed as a sign of seriousness.
 It means, for me at least, that the host plans to be in business longer than a year.

 These websites can be quite helpful in uncovering information about hosts.
-All you have to do to use it is to type this in your browser: whois.sc/thedomain.com or whois.webhosting.info/thedomain.com.
+All you have to do is to type this in your browser: whois.domaintools.com/thedomain.com or whois.webhosting.info/thedomain.com.
 Besides the regular information given by a whois check, these tools provide some other information that can potentially be useful.

 One is the Reverse IP information, which gives an approximation of the number of websites that share that specific IP/hostname.
 To use it effectively you should not just verify the domain of the host itself, but that of other websites that use that host.